Dishes With Dad

 Step-by-Step Instructions

-1. Preheat your oven to 425°F and line a sheet pan with foil, then set a wire rack in the pan.
+1. Preheat your oven to 425°F and line a sheet pan with foil or parchment paper, then set a wire rack in the pan.
 Combine the breadcrumbs and seasonings in a large plastic bag.

 2. Brush the pork chops with olive oil on all sides.
-Working one at a time, add a pork chop to the bag, seal the top, then shake until the pork chop is coated in the breading.
+Working one at a time, add a pork chop to the bag, seal the top, then shake until the pork chop is coated in the breading mixture.
 Before removing it from the bag, press the pork chop into the mixture to help get a good thick coating.
+If you don't have a plastic bag, you can use a large shallow bowl.
 Transfer to the prepared baking sheet and repeat with the remaining pork chops.

 Homemade shake and bake coating shown in a large plastic bag.